mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 ### SPHERE TANK

-Most Confederation tanks use a spherical configuration six metres across, granting them a reasonably effective deflection surface from all directions.
+Most Confederation tanks use a spherical configuration six meters across, granting them a reasonably effective deflection surface from all directions.
 They conform to Darrian military philosophy of stealth, speed and agility over brute power.
 Gauss guns are the preferred weapon over plasma or fusion due to their reduced EM signal and avoidance of secondary radiation and fire damage to the environment.
 Each sphere is horizontally segmented into three compartments, which can rotate independently of each other.
 The smaller top and bottom segments contain the sensors, antipersonnel and air defence weaponry.
 The middle compartment houses the crew, drive, power plant and main cannon.
 Crew compromises of a pilot, gunner and comms/sensor officer who also commands the tank.
 All crew are trained as engineer/mechanics on their own specific equipment.

 The TL13 sphere tank is standard equipment for armored divisions of planetary militia, designed for rapid deployment or retreat and extended battlefield endurance.